climdata/guideline/README.md

 ### Shell-scripting

 * unix/linux based
-* install/use cygwin on Windows
+* install/use cygwin on Windows: https://www.cygwin.com/
 * use wget -q -P download <url> to download files in subdirectory if not direct target

 ### Visualisation